valory-xyz/olas-predict-benchmark/README.md

-# OLAS Predict Benchmark
+# Olas Predict Benchmark

-This repo is for testing the performance of OLAS tools on historical prediction market data, before deploying them in real-time.
+This repo is for testing the performance of Olas tools on historical prediction market data, before deploying them in real-time.
 Find out more about how to install and run the benchmark, and details on the dataset below.

 # Contents